What does fact checked mean?

 How to Use the Hack Squat Machine

-The hack squat machine replicates a barbell exercise of the same name -- an unusual variation on squats that has you holding the bar behind your legs, arms straight and hanging by your sides throughout the motion.
-The hack squat works your glutes and adductors, but places the most emphasis on your quadriceps, the large muscles at the front of your thigh.
-Bodybuilders often use this machine -- or the barbell exercise -- to fine-tune their quad development; general exercisers may use it as a substitute for the leg press machine.
+The hack squat machine replicates the barbell hack squat -- an unusual variation on regular squats that has you holding the bar behind your legs, arms straight and hanging by your sides throughout the motion.
+The hack squat works your hamstrings, glutes and adductors, but places the most emphasis on your quadriceps, the large muscles at the front of your thigh.
+Bodybuilders often use this machine -- or the barbell leg exercise -- to fine-tune their quad muscle development and other lower body muscle groups; general exercisers may use it as a substitute for the leg press machine and as a compliment to leg day exercises like back squat and deadlift.

-Position yourself with your feet on the platform and your back against the hack squat machine's back pad; both platform and pad are usually angled back at about a 45 degree angle.
+To start this lower body workout, you must adjust the machine to your preferences.
+Start by positioning yourself with your feet shoulder-width apart on the platform and your back against the hack squat machine's back pad; both platform and pad are usually angled back at about a 45 degree angle.

 Check that you can take the full weight of the machine's shoulder pads with your knees still slightly bent.
 If the shoulder pads are too high for this, now's the time to adjust the sled a little bit lower.